nearform/nscale-workshop/nscale-intro.md

 	nscaledemo                     e1144711-47bb-5931-9117-94f01dd20f6f

 ### Under the hood
 nscale uses a configuration file to tell it where to store its data.
-The default configuration is kept at /usr/local/etc/nscale/config.json.
+The default configuration is kept at ~/.nscale/config/config.json.
 Take a moment to inspect the configuration.

-You should see from the configuration that nscale keeps its data in /usr/local/var/nscale/data.
-If you look in this directory you should see a directory named nscaledemo.
+You should see from the configuration that nscale keeps its data in ~/.nscale/data.
+If you look in the ~/.nscale/data/systems directory you should see a directory named nscaledemo.
 This is the git repostory that we cloned in the previous step.

 If you take a look in the nscaledemo repository you will see a file named system.json.
 Open this file and inspect the contents.
 System.json holds the configuration for the nscaledemo system and tells nscale the containers that it should build and deploy.

 ### Inspect the demo system
 Lets take a look at the nscaledemo system.
 Run the following command:

-	nsd conainer list nscaledemo
+	nsd container list nscaledemo

 You shoudld see the following output